[LUM#19] Beneath the cobblestones, energy

-Drilling to recover heat from the Earth is the principle behind geothermal energy.
-It is a renewable, carbon-free, and non-intermittent energy source, but one that is struggling to gain ground in France alongside solar and wind power.
-Roger Soliva and Benoit Gibert, Professors the Géosciences Montpellierlaboratory, explore the issue.
+Drilling to harness the Earth’s heat is the principle behind geothermal energy.
+It is a renewable, carbon-free, and reliable source of energy, but one that is struggling to gain a foothold in France alongside solar and wind power.
+Roger Soliva and Benoit Gibert, Professors the Géosciences Montpellier, delve into the issue.

 Deep geothermal energy

-Depending on the depth of these boreholes, there are several types of geothermal energy.
-"At shallow depths, we talk about surface geothermal energy, where water is brought to the surface and energy is extracted using heat pumps to heat buildings," explains Benoit Gibert. " This is a major challenge when you consider that 45% of the energy consumed in France is used in the form of heat, " adds Roger Soliva.
-This includes domestic heating, but also heating swimming pools, fish farms, and other industrial uses.
+And depending on the depth of these boreholes, there are several types of geothermal energy.
+“At shallow depths, we refer to surface geothermal energy; water is brought to the surface, and energy is extracted from it using heat pumps that heat buildings, ” explains Benoit Gibert. “ This is a major issue when you consider that 45% of the energy consumed in France is used in the form of heat, ” adds Roger Soliva.
+For home heating, but also for heating swimming pools, fish farms, and other industrial applications.

 But geothermal energy can also be used to generate electricity.
-"This is known as geothermal power, " explains Roger Soliva.
-Deep geothermal energy allows temperatures above 120°C to be reached by drilling deeper.
-The fluids extracted at these temperatures can be used to generate electricity through certain processes.
+“This is what we call geothermal power generation, ” explains Roger Soliva.
+Deep geothermal energy allows us to reach temperatures above 120 °C by drilling deeper.
+The fluids extracted at these temperatures can be used, through certain processes, to generate electricity.

-And while countries such as the United States, Iceland, and New Zealand have invested in geothermal energy, in mainland France, geothermal energy still accounts for a negligible share of energy production, and only a few tens of thousands of homes are heated by geothermal energy, "even though the territory could be suitable from a geological point of view, " says Roger Soliva.
+While countries such as the United States, Iceland, or New Zealand have relied on the Earth’s heat, in mainland France, geothermal energy still accounts for a negligible share of energy production, and only a few tens of thousands of households are heated by geothermal energy, “even though the territory could be suitable for it from a geological standpoint, ” notes Roger Soliva.

 A place in the energy mix

-"When we talk about renewable energy, we think of solar and wind power, but not geothermal energy," says Benoit Gibert.
-Yet it offers unique advantages: "It's an energy source that can be considered infinite and whose production does not depend on weather conditions like solar or wind power, " explains Benoit Gibert.
-It can therefore be produced continuously and does not pose storage issues because its production can be controlled "by turning the tap on or off as needed, " explains the geologist.
+“When we talk about renewable energy, we think of solar and wind power, but not geothermal energy,” says Benoit Gibert with some surprise.
+Yet it offers unique advantages: “It’s an energy source that can be considered infinite, and its production doesn’t depend on weather conditions like solar or wind power, ” explains Benoit Gibert.
+It can therefore be produced continuously and avoids storage issues because its production is controlled, “by turning the tap on or off as needed, ” the geologist illustrates.

 Must-see

-What energies for our future?
-A video from the Ecran de savoirs channel with Roger Soliva.
+What energy sources for our future?
+A video from the Ecran de savoirs channel featuring Roger Soliva.